Have you noticed that work is making you ill or depressed?

 Keep your mind busy, inspired, and entertained and it will dwell less on the horrors of the day.
 It could be yoga, evening classes, a pub quiz, or long walks with friends: when you define yourself boldly outside of work, you have a suit of armor for when you return to the fold the next day.

 Sounds winnable?
-Here’s some more tips to help you conquer that toxic work environment!
+Here are some more tips to help you conquer that toxic work environment!